zavarat/TeamsACS/README.md

 TeamsACS is committed to providing work teams with exceptional ease of network management.
 We use Mikrotik's network products as the core foundation, while extending the system's capabilities to a wider range of network devices, such as OpenWrt.

+The core of the system is based on Golang technology, providing excellent performance and ease of deployment.

 ## Systems Architecture

 ![TeamsACS](https://user-images.githubusercontent.com/377938/97300818-e7032680-1891-11eb-9b7d-6f10b103a5cd.png)